TFR-02 Transfers - Document Preparation

 If the statement of the true consideration involves a reference to a document (e.g. an agreement or court order) the document must be clearly identified by making reference to the date it was made or executed.
 Unless the document referred to is a Will or a Deed of Family Arrangement, (varying the terms of a Will or the terms of the Administration Act) it need not be lodged with the transfer for registration.

-However, if the details of the document do not match to details shown by the Office of State Revenue (Stamp Duties Division), Landgate will require the document to be produced.
+However, if the details of the document do not match to details shown by Revenue WA (Stamp Duties Division), Landgate will require the document to be produced.
 If the document is a court order, a sealed copy or a Landgate sighted copy of it is required, unless a digital order has been made, and then a printout is sufficient.